Dr Patrick O'Farrell

 BSc Economics, Environmental Science (UCT) 1994

-My work focusses on understanding social-ecological systems within a development and conservation context.
-I have explored the area of ecosystem services from diverse perspectives and have worked on the measurement, quantification, modelling and spatial mapping of services flows of the associated ecological processes, and sought to establish the values that people attribute to these within a variety of landscapes.
+My work focusses on understanding social-ecological landscapes within a development and conservation context.
+I have explored the area of ecosystem services from diverse perspectives and have worked on the measurement, quantification, modelling and spatial mapping of services flows of the associated ecological processes, and sought to establish the values that people attribute to these within in variety of landscapes.
 Through necessity this has involved interdisciplinary engagements, developing spatially explicit models and scenarios.
 My core conservation interest is to understand how society benefits from natural systems, what factors impact on these, and how we can set about enhancing human wellbeing through informed conservation and land management practices.

-• Jared Davis - Mphil (EGS, University of Cape Town), graduated 2012
+• Jared Davis - MPhil (EGS, University of Cape Town), graduated 2012

 • Thozamile Yapi - MSc (ConsEcol, Stellenbosch University), graduated 2013

 • Ryan Blanchard - PhD (BotZoo, Stellenbosch University), graduated 2014

 • Gregg Brill - PhD (EGS, University of Cape Town), graduated 2017

 • Fezile Mathenjwa – Mphil (EGS, University of Cape Town), graduated 2017